How to Build a Membership Website

 d) Sell Courses

 MemberPress also enables you to easily create and sell online courses.
-It offers an interactive learning experience for users that focuses on course completion rate.
+It offers an interactive learning experience for users that focuses on course completion rates.

 MemberPress seamlessly integrates with other plugins and services such as AWeber, GetResponse, MailChimp, and MadMimi email services.
 It also integrates with Amazon Web Services and BluBrry for podcast hosting.